UnrealEngineHTML5/Documentation/Platforms/HTML5/GettingStarted/HTML5GettingStarted.md

 When using the compressed version of the files you will also need to make sure to include the uncompressed version of the **.htaccess** file and the **.html** file.
 [/REGION]

 **Files not needed for Deployment** -The following files are created when both a compressed and uncompressed version of the project is created.
-However these files are onlyÂ needed when your project is under development or being tested.
+However these files are only needed when your project is under development or being tested.

 [REGION:simpletable]
 |File Name|Description|